-- Compensation: The compensation paid by the organization for the work, should be more than the minimum standard for life.
+The compensation paid by the organization for the work should be more than the minimum standard for life.
 Further, the compensation should be just and fair, i.e. equivalent to the work performed.

-- Health and Safety: The working conditions should be safe, in terms of all the hazards which causes harm to the health and safety of the employees.
+The working conditions should be safe in terms of all the hazards which cause harm to the health and safety of the employees.
 An ideal work environment has standard working hours, cleanliness, risk-free work, proper lighting and sanitation facilities, etc.

-- Job Security: Security of job must be present, because if that is lacking, then the employee will be in constant fear for their future stability and settlement, with respect to the work and income.
+Security of the job must be present because if that is lacking, then the employee will be in constant fear for their future stability and settlement, with respect to the work and income.

-- Job Design: Job design should be such that which can fulfil the needs of the organization as well as its employees, in the sense that it meets the production requirements of the organization while providing satisfaction and interest of work, to the employees.
+Job design should be such that it can fulfil the needs of the organization as well as its employees in the sense that it meets the production requirements of the organization while providing satisfaction and interest in work to the employees.
 Further, the job should provide sufficient freedom and control and timely feedback on performance.

-- Social Integration: A sense of identity, needs to be developed in the employees with regard to the organization.
-For this purpose, discrimination must be eliminated and employees should be motivated to work in teams and groups, to connect and work in cooperation and coordination with one another.
+The development of a sense of identity in the employees is necessary with regard to the organization.
+For this purpose, the elimination of discrimination is important.
+Also, the employees should be motivated to work in teams and groups.
+By doing so, they will be able to connect and work in cooperation and coordination with one another.

-- Social Relevance for Work: Work, not just fulfils an individual’s psychological and material needs, rather it also leads to social welfare.
+Work not just fulfils an individual’s psychological and material needs.
+Rather, it also leads to social welfare.
 An organization can only improve the quality of work-life when it gives due weightage to the social aspects.

-- Better Career Opportunities: The company’s management must offer facilities to the employees for sharpening their skills, and increasing their existing knowledge base so that they can understand their complete potential.
+The company’s management must offer facilities to the employees to sharpen their skills and increase their existing knowledge base.
+This will help them understand their complete potential.
 The management must optimally utilize their human resource for the expansion and development of the concern.

-Quality of work-life (QWL) programme intends to develop a job environment in which the employees work in cooperation with one another, and make efforts to contribute to the achievement of organizational objectives.
+The QWL programme intends to develop a job environment in which the employees work in cooperation with one another.
+Along with that they make efforts to contribute to the achievement of organizational objectives.
 Moreover, it helps in developing a positive attitude towards the work and the organization